adefemiadeh/Car-Price-Prediction/README.md

 # Car Price Prediction
- Car price predeiction and deployment using FastAPI, Flask and Streamlit
+ Car price prediction and deployment using FastAPI, Flask and Streamlit